Departamento-de-Engenharia-Informatica/lapr5-23-24-g19/docs/us270/README.md

-# US 150 - Create building - Level 3
+# US 270 - Create building - Level 3

 ### 1. User Story Description

-As an administrator, I intend to create a building.
+As an administrator, I intend to create an elevator inside the building.

 ### 2. Customer Specifications and Clarifications